 Many people assume they know how to clean a patio but it requires more than just a regular brush down and pulling out the odd weed.
 Paving blocks are laid on a bed of sand, so it’s easy to see how that can turn into dirt when it gets wet.
-Not only does it look messy, it’s also a breeding ground for moss and algae.
+Not only does it look messy, but it’s also a breeding ground for moss and algae.

-For a thorough patio or driveway cleaning, you need to destroy any rogue weeds at the roots with a strong weed killer.
+For a thorough patio cleaning or driveway cleaning, you need to destroy any rogue weeds at the roots with a strong weed killer.
 Next, use a pressure washer to spray the paving surface – be sure to clean in between the sand joints too.
 While you’ll notice an immediate improvement in the appearance, it will be short-lived unless you then use a driveway or patio sealer.